What is a Land acknowledgment?

 The Present and Future of Indigenous Peoples in Ohio

-Today, the descendants of these Nations continue to contribute to the cultural and social fabric of Ohio and Cincinnati.
-Their resilience and strength in the face of historical challenges are a testament to the enduring spirit of Indigenous communities.
-It's crucial to not only remember the past but also recognize the living Indigenous cultures and their contributions to our society.
+Today, the descendants of forcibly removed Tribal Nations continue to contribute to the cultural and social fabric of Ohio and surrounding areas as a growing and thriving populations.
+Our resilience and strength in the face of settler colonialism’s violence is a testament to the enduring spirit of our Indigenous communities.
+It's crucial to not only remember the past but also recognize the living Indigenous cultures here today and into the future.

 oPEN IN A GOOD WAY: Our Collective Responsibility

 We invite you to join us in this acknowledgment as a meaningful gesture of respect and recognition.
-Let us honor the history, culture, and presence of the Indigenous Nations of Ohio and Cincinnati, and commit ourselves to learn from and support these communities.
+Let us honor the history, culture, and presence of Indigenous Peoples of Ohio and Cincinnati, and commit ourselves to learn from and support these communities.

 BUILD A LAND ACKNOWLEDGMENT